othermod/PSPi-Zero-Version-5/README.md

 # PSPi Zero Version 5
 ![PSPi Zero](https://othermod.com/wp-content/uploads/IMG_8727.jpg)

 ### Option 1 - Installation Instructions Using Image

-Download the ready-to-use image from [Google Drive](https://drive.google.com/file/d/1LdgOSTCEvPwvksIEMmHCxauEN8INBU-z/view?usp=sharing) or [Torrent](https://othermod.com/wp-content/uploads/PSPi-Zero-v5-8.17.21.7z.torrent)
+Download the ready-to-use image from [Google Drive](https://drive.google.com/file/d/1LdgOSTCEvPwvksIEMmHCxauEN8INBU-z/view?usp=sharing) or [Download at othermod.com](https://othermod.com/downloads/)

 Extract the image and use imaging software (such as Win32DiskImager, Etcher, or Raspberry Pi Imager) to image your SD card